 Students interested in directing, stage managing, and design (costumes, props, sound) will have opportunities not only to shadow professionals as they work, but will be asked to take initiative in their area of interest to actively contribute to the process and production.

 What do we need to bring to rehearsals?

 Healthy snacks and water are provided daily in the second week; however, Water Works Teen Ensemble will not provide lunch.
 Be advised that this summer’s program will be nut free.
 It is suggested that each student bring a lunch packed with a beverage, insect repellent, and sun block.
 Loose, comfortable clothing appropriate to the weather, including a hat, is also recommended.
 For the comfort and safety of your student, we ask that NO Crocs, clogs or flip-flops be worn.
 Sturdy shoes that buckle or tie are required.

 What are the requirements for auditions?

 Students are asked to memorize one Shakespearean monologue (1-2 minutes long) for their auditions.
 Students are free to audition with any piece they like, or to download suggested pieces, as well as audition tips and etiquette.
-As noted above, there will also be a free audition workshop on DATE TBD with that students are welcome to attend.
+Auditions will be held on June 4 from 1-4pm at Starr Presbyterian Church in Royal Oak.
 No headshots or resumes are required!